Harbour House/Eastport Terrace

 To learn more about the HUD Choice Neighborhoods program, click here

-HACA has selected Genesis Companies, Monadnock Development and NFP to be the developer of Harbour House/Eastport site (HHET) under the Choice Neighborhood Initiatives program (CNI).
+HACA has selected Genesis Companies, Monadnock Development, and NFP to be the developer of Harbour House/Eastport site (HH/EPT) under the Choice Neighborhood Initiatives program (CNI).
 The CNI project includes two city-owned parcels on 932 and 935 Spa Road (Public Works Property) in Annapolis as well to provide density of at least 722 units.
-Based on the current zoning, the Harbour House/Eastport site could be redeveloped into 722 units, with the possibility of additional units or commercial use built on the Spa Road site.
-The City of Annapolis is working with Resident Authority to remediate environmental issues on the Spa Road site.
 The entire site will be demolished and will be redeveloped.
 Currently, the site has 357 public housing units.
 The residents will have a right to return once the site is redeveloped.
-HACA and the developer executed the MOU in August 2025.
+HACA and the developer have entered into the MOU.

-The redevelopment will be done in multiple phases (Phase I – 188 units; Phase II – 185 units; Phase III – 180 units; and Phase IV – 169 units).
-The developer is currently working on the Phase I plan and expects to share it with the community for their input.
+The redevelopment will be done in multiple phases.
+The developer is currently working on the Phase I plan and held meetings with the community for their input.
 HUD accepted the Transformation Plan in November 2023.
 However, HACA plans to move ahead with the redevelopment of this project with or without CNI funds.

-The Developer shall assist the Authority to develop a high-quality Development Plan, which shall include the determination of the appropriate unit mix for the Project to satisfy the right to return requirements under Sec 18 Demo/Dispo RAD.
-The project site, once developed, is expected to include a mixed income redevelopment incorporating affordable units, market rate units, affordable homeownership and/or market rate homeownership, park space, swimming pool, commercial space for general, artisanal and/or boutique retail, and a grocery store, to the extent the Housing Authority of the City of Annapolis and Developer determine such development plan to be feasible.
+The Developer shall assist the Authority to develop a high-quality Development Plan, which shall include the determination of the appropriate unit mix for the Project to satisfy the right to return requirements under RAD, shall be responsive to the goals of the Transformation Plan and may consist of a total redevelopment of the HH/EPT Property which may include a mixed income redevelopment incorporating affordable units, market rate units, affordable homeownership and/or market rate homeownership, park space, swimming pool, commercial space for general, artisanal and/or boutique retail, and a grocery store, all to an extent consistent with goals of the Transformation Plan, to the extent the Authority and Developer determine such Development Plan to be feasible.

 To date, HACA has received $400,000 from HUD as CNI Planning Grant.
 The monies were used to complete Phase 1 - Assessment of the Eastport Terrace-Harbour House: Assessment has included conducting resident surveys; reviewing existing plans; demographic and other data collection; stakeholder interviews; inventorying of open spaces, transportation, service providers, businesses, housing, etc.; real estate market studies; Maryland Historical Trust review; and Phase 1 Environmental Site Assessment.